 Center Parcs' future performance depends on making continued maintenance capital expenditure and investment capital expenditure, which may be significant.
 A principal competitive factor for a holiday village is the uniqueness and perceived quality of its accommodation, amenities and facilities.
-Accordingly, the regular addition of new or improved accommodation, amenities and facilities and the repair or maintenance of those in existence are key to the continued competitiveness of Center Parcs' holiday villages.
+Accordingly, the regular addition of new or improved accommodation, amenities and the repair or maintenance of those in existence are key to the continued competitiveness of Center Parcs' holiday villages.

 Maintenance capital expenditures include refurbishments to existing facilities, including ensuring health and safety standards are met.
 Although the Obligors are required under the terms of the Class A Issuer/Borrower Loan Agreement to spend a minimum of £18.5 million per year on maintenance capital expenditure, there can be no assurance that this amount will be sufficient for Center Parcs' requirements.
+Center Parcs' maintenance capital expenditure for the

+36-week period ended 2 January 2020 and the 36-week period ended 31 December 2020 was approximately £16.8 million and £14.5 million, respectively.
 Center Parcs' maintenance capital expenditure for the 52-week period ended 25 April 2019 and the 52-week period ended 23 April 2020 was approximately £27.1 million and £27.5 million, respectively.

 Investment capital expenditures include building new accommodation, upgrading existing accommodation and adding, upgrading or expanding cafes, restaurants and other facilities.
-Center Parcs' investment capital expenditure for the 52-week period ended 25 April 2019 and the 52-week period ended 23 April 2020, was approximately £39.1 million and £25.3 million, respectively.
 During the period of closure of its villages due to COVID-19, Center Parcs curtailed non-essential investment capital expenditures.
-Center Parcs also expects its investment capital expenditure to be materially lower during the 2021 financial year compared to the 2019 and 2020 financial years.
+While Center Parcs' investment capital expenditure for the 52-week period ended 25 April 2019 and the 52-week period ended 23 April 2020, was approximately £39.1 million and £25.3 million, respectively, Center Parcs expects its total investment capital expenditure to be materially lower during the 2021 financial year.
+Center Parcs' investment capital expenditure for the 36-week periods ended 2 January 2020 and 31 December 2020 was approximately £17.3 million and £8.1 million, respectively, reflecting a decrease in discretionary capital expenditure in the 36-week period ended 31 December 2020 in response to the COVID-19 pandemic.
 While Center Parcs expects to continue its investment capital expenditures over the next several years, the development and construction of such projects not currently under construction is subject to additional risks due to COVID-19 or otherwise, including construction delays as a result of business activity restrictions and supply chain interruptions.
 As a result, Center Parcs' current development plans may not be completed as planned, which may impact future growth.

-Center Parcs is continuing its refurbishment cycle, and 1,943 lodges have already been upgraded in the current refurbishment cycle.
-Center Parcs upgraded 436 lodges in financial year 2019, 404 lodges in financial year 2020 and 92 lodges in financial year 2021 as at the date of this Supplemental Bondholder Report.
+Center Parcs is continuing its refurbishment cycle, which typically lasts for 8 years.
+Center Parcs has upgraded 2,347 lodges under the current refurbishment cycle as at the date of this Supplemental Bondholder Report.
 Construction of three treehouses at Woburn Forest was completed in summer 2018, and 33 lodges at Whinfell Forest were completed in spring 2019.
 Additionally, Center Parcs completed the construction of two new lodges at Woburn Forest and four new treehouses at Whinfell Forest in summer 2020.